Japan’s Fukushima Nuclear Wastewater Discharge: Updates, Reactions, and Impact

 The International Atomic Energy Agency (IAEA) gave the green light to the emissions plan in July, saying it met international safety standards.

-Japanese Prime Minister Fumio Kishida said after a cabinet meeting on Tuesday (22nd) that if the weather and sea conditions are suitable, the authorities will ask nuclear plant operators to “quickly prepare” to start draining water on August 24.
+Japanese Prime Minister Fumio Kishida said following a cabinet meeting on Tuesday (22nd) that if the weather and sea conditions are suitable, the authorities will ask nuclear plant operators to “quickly prepare” to start draining water on August 24.

 He said: “Even if it takes decades, the government will take responsibility until the water is treated.”